orbs-network/lean-helix-go/spec/lean-helix-multi-height.md

 ## Archietcture - components and inetrfaces
 * Main component Interface:
-  * `UpdateState(contextBlockHeaders)` - start infinite consensus.
+  * `UpdateState(previousBlockProof)` - start infinite consensus.
 Derive next height, prevBlockHash and random_seed from contextBlockHeaders (called by the ConsensusService).
-  * `VerifyBlockConsensus (block, contextBlockHeaders, blockProof)` - called by the ConsensusService - e.g. by blockstorage as part of block sync.
-Assumes block valid , verifies the blockProof is valid
+  * `ValidateBlockConsensus(block, blockProof, prevBlockProof)` - called by the ConsensusService - e.g. by blockstorage as part of block sync.
+Validates block and verifies the blockProof is valid
-  * `Stop(height)` - stops consensus performed on blocks when reaching height.
+  * `StopAt(height)` - stops consensus performed on blocks when reaching height.

   * Dependent Interfaces:
-    * `ConsensusService.Commit(block)` - notify consumer service of committed block.
+    * `ConsensusService.Commit(block, blockProof)` - notify consumer service of committed block.
     * BlockUtils:
         * `BlockUtils.RequestNewBlock(height, prevBlockHash) : block` - called by the OneHeight, returns a block proposal.
         * `BlockUtils.ValidateBlock(height, block) : valid` - called by the OneHeight, valdiates a block proposal.